GLOBAL WORKSHOP SERIES 2024-2025

 Organizers: #DemocratizingWork and WageIndicator Foundation

-Chair: Isabelle Ferreras (FNRS, University of Louvain, #DW Core group member)
+Chairs: Isabelle Ferreras (FNRS, University of Louvain, #DW Core group member) and Paulien Osse (Co-Founder and General Director, WageIndicator Foundation)

 The recording is available in English on this page and below: